 February 1, 2016.
 Traffic rumbles past the enormous brick bulk of The Cincinnati Gardens on Seymour Avenue in Cincinnati, Ohio.
-Three bas-relief sculptures depicting a basketball player, a hockey player and a boxer rise from the exterior brick walls on either side of the main entrance.
+Six bas-relief sculptures in groups of three rise from the exterior brick walls on both sides of the main entrance doors.
+One is a basketball player, one is a hockey player and one is a boxer, each a symbol of the sports that once drew visitors to the Gardens.
 Several high school boys carrying hockey sticks and large bags enter the building.
 It is quiet inside.
 An elderly woman sits behind a ticket window.
 A man driving a Zamboni machine cleans the ice in the arena.
 An entrance to the arena next to the ticket window is closed off with a thick dingy-gray curtain and metal barricades.

 It’s one of those behemoth old-time venues, a massive pile standing since 1949.
 The rows of seats retreat upwards into pockets of shadow.
 The very quiet seems to contain within itself all the vibrancy, music and noise that ever resounded within this space.
 The building isn’t just an edifice of bricks and mortar—it is everything that ever happened here.

 A creation of postwar America, the Cincinnati Gardens for decades was the place in the city for big time indoor sporting events and rock and roll concerts.
 It was home to the city’s long vanished pro basketball and hockey teams.
 Roller derby was a fixture in recent years.
 Boxing matches, pro wrestling contests and political rallies were held at the Gardens, and plenty of rock concerts too.
 The Gardens hosted its share of rock legends.
 When the Beatles first came to Cincinnati, they played the Gardens on August 27, 1964.

 So did Buddy Holly.
 He played twice at the Gardens.
 His last concert there was in April, 1958.